Anshika00a7/ecommerce-website/README.md

-# ecommerce-website
 This e-commerce website is a fully responsive and interactive online shopping platform built using HTML, CSS, and JavaScript.
 It is designed to provide a seamless and engaging user experience for both desktop and mobile users.
-The site features a clean and modern interface with the help of Css and Js.
+The site features a clean and modern interface with intuitive navigation that allows users to browse various product categories with ease.

+The homepage highlights featured products, trending deals, and promotional banners using visually appealing layouts and animations powered by CSS and JavaScript.
+Product listings are displayed in grid format, with options to view product details, images, prices, and user ratings.
+Each product page offers an "Add to Cart" functionality, supported by JavaScript logic to dynamically update the shopping cart